 Vinegar only lowers the pH of water, not soil, so you must use vinegar to adjust PH levels in hydroponics systems that rely on nutrient-rich water instead of dirt like NFT and DWC systems.
 It's safe for your plants and actually effective.

-If your system is too basic, or has a high pH level of eight or more, it can lock out the good nutrients that you are giving to your plants—and they will die .
-It’s important to keep an eye on this number in order to make sure that no nutrient lockout happens with your hydroponic gardens.
+If your system is too basic or has a high pH level of eight or more, it can lock out the good nutrients that you are giving to your plants—and they will die.
+It's important to keep an eye on this number in order to prevent nutrient lockout in your hydroponic garden.